Gebran Bassil: 2017 Lebanon–Saudi Arabia dispute

+Lebanon Protests

+On 3 November 2019, thousands of Lebanese Free Patriotic Movement supporters attended a protest in support of President Michel Aoun, the founder of the party.
+During the protest, FPM leader Gebran Bassil made a personal statement for the first time in over 13 days.
+Bassil claimed "We should block roads for MPs who refuse corruption-combating laws, politicians who escape accountability and judges who do not implement the law."
+He also demanded lifting banking secrecy on political officials' accounts and insisting accountability, as well as a return of misused or stolen public funds.

+According to France 24, In light of this week's World Economic Forum, the expected participation of Lebanon's outgoing foreign minister Gebran Bassil triggered a strong public protest, demanding the cancellation of his invitation.
+However, Bassil maintains that the protesters who chanted against him do not make up the majority of Lebanese and that he believes the people of Lebanon want change, but he argued that he's not leaving until voters drive him out in elections, according to The Washington Post.
+The former foreign minister further claimed that he came to Davos "on his own expenses".

-United States sanctions
+United States Sanctions

 On 6 November 2020, the United States Trump administration imposed sanctions on Bassil under the Global Magnitsky Human Rights Accountability Act over "systemic corruption" and ties with the Shia movement Hezbollah under Executive Order E.O.
 13818.
 A senior U.S. official said Bassil's support for Hezbollah was "every bit of the motivation" for targeting him for sanctions.
 The sanctions froze all of his assets in the U.S. as well as his bank accounts in U.S. dollars.
 Private sector banks and U.S.-based businesses are prohibited to do business with him.
 He was denied access to the United States and may encounter problems getting a Schengen visa.

 After the announcement, Bassil tweeted that he was "neither frightened by the sanctions nor tempted by the promises".
 President Michel Aoun assigned his foreign minister Charbel Wehbe to contact the United States in order to obtain evidence or necessary to take the necessary legal measures against Bassil.

 In a televised speech Bassil slammed the sanctions as unjust and politically motivated, mainly for his refusal to break ties with Hezbollah.
 He also added that he joined the government as Foreign Minister to take advantage of diplomatic immunity, and congratulated Joe Biden for his win in the 2020 presidential election.
 Bassil's supporters gathered in front of his house, expressing their solidarity and sympathy for him.

 The US ambassador to Lebanon Dorothy Shea suggested that Bassil "expressed willingness to break with Hezbollah on certain conditions", and that the sanctions are targeting Bassil and not the Free Patriotic Movement.
 This was later denied by Bassil.